earthman131/GravFFor3D/README.md

 # Principles

-GravFFor3D is a Matlab code for gravity  wavenumber-domain forward modeling of a 3D mesh model.
+GravFFor3D is a Matlab code for gravity forward modeling of a 3D mesh model in the wavenumber domain.
 It is usually used to subdivide the subsurface into many cells of the same size and regular arrangement but with varied density.
-GravFFor3D is suitable for fast forward modeling of large-scale models and can directly calculate the anomalies of the observational surface.
+GravFFor3D is suitable for fast forward gravity modeling due to a large-scale model and can directly calculate the anomalies and gradients of the flat observational surface.

 # Prerequisites